 - Align security with all business objectives of the company.

 - Develop strategic partnerships as a department with many other departments (IT, HR, Finance, and Legal).

-- “Focus on building a security team which has leadership skills, strategic capabilities, tactical abilities, and subject matter expertise.
+- “Focus on building a security team that has leadership skills, strategic capabilities, tactical abilities, and subject matter expertise.
 Not all staffers have all 4 of these skill sets, but as a whole, each skill component is well represented.”

 - “They want people to run security like a business.”

-- What is your security identity, or brand of the security company.
+- What is your security identity or brand of the security company?

 - Communicate the idea that the departments know where the company is going and is aligned with its business objectives.
 This can be done through a brand.